Difference-in-Differences Designs: A Practitioner's Guide: Introduction

 This paper is not designed to be a comprehensive literature review; its goal is to provide guidelines for practitioners who want to better understand DiD and its various forms.
 Because of the tremendous variations in design, data, and specification that practitioners encounter, we opt to focus on three of the most common aspects of modern DiD studies: the use of weights, covariates, and staggered treatment timing.
+Table \ref{tab:acronym} includes a list of the acronyms that we, and the econometrics literature on DiD, use to distinguish different methods.
 We apply techniques to address these issues to a specific example: the causal effect of recent public health insurance expansions in the US on county-level mortality.
+Our replication materials include data as well as R and Stata code that can serve as a template for any DiD study using these methods.
 In an appendix, we briefly discuss related DiD designs with different treatment variables (ones that turn on and off or take many values), additional comparisons (i.e., triple-difference designs), distributional target parameters, or different data structures (repeated cross-sections or unbalanced panels).
-Several recent reviews follow the logic laid out here and review additional DiD-related topics and technical details \citet{Roth2023a, deChaisemartin2023-survey, Callaway2023_review}.
+Several recent reviews follow the logic laid out here and cover additional DiD-related topics and technical details: \citet{Roth2023a, deChaisemartin2023-survey, Callaway2023_review}.

 The rest of the paper is structured as follows.
-Section \ref{sec:ACA} introduces the Medicaid running example.
-Section \ref{sec:2x2} discusses the canonical $2\times2$ DiD setups with and without weights, and Section \ref{sec:covariates} discusses threats to the identification assumptions, how to assess them, and how to incorporate covariates to make them more plausible, all of this still in a $2\times2$ setup.
+Section \ref{sec:ACA} introduces the Medicaid example.
+Section \ref{sec:2x2} discusses the canonical $2\times2$ DiD setups with and without weights, and Section \ref{sec:covariates} discusses threats to the identification assumptions, how to assess them, and how to incorporate covariates.
 Section \ref{sec:binary-multiple-t} extends the $2\times2$ setup to multiple periods with potentially staggered treatment adoption.
 Section \ref{sec:conclusion} concludes and briefly discusses some extensions that involve more complex DiD designs.

-\section{Medicaid and Mortality: The running example}
+\section{Medicaid and mortality: The running example}

 To make our methodological discussion concrete, we revisit a timely and important causal question: How did the expansion of public health insurance (Medicaid) under the Affordable Care Act (ACA) affect mortality?